-- If the pick-up country in your case is either Poland, Sweden or Spain or if you chose Flexi service upon booking, you will have to print the shipping label and put it on your parcel.
+- If the pick-up country in your case is either Poland, Sweden or Spain or if you chose “First possible pick-up time” service upon booking, you will have to print the shipping label and put it on your parcel.
 In other cases, the courier will do this for you.

 - If you are planning to leave the pick-up address in the near future, make sure you place the order at least 2 days before your departure to avoid any complications.

 Check what kind of shipping service is best for your package

 Logistics companies usually offer special services for shipping fragile items.
 However, when using standard shipping services to send something fragile, first make sure you understand the terms and conditions of the chosen carrier as they may not be obliged to handle standard shipments with additional care.
 Also, please keep in mind that the insurance is not valid when shipping fragile items!